catseye/toolshelf/README.markdown

 Why `toolshelf`?
 ----------------

-See [Motivation and Tradeoffs][] for why I wrote `toolshelf`, and what it's aptitude's good at and not so good at.
+This section describes why I wrote `toolshelf`, and what it's aptitude's good at and not so good at.

 I've always been a little disturbed by the practice of running something like `sudo make install` and having it write files into a whole bunch of places